Visualizing Drumming

 What drums mean to me

-In the beginning of my second year at university, I received this brief as a design project and it totally threw me out of my comfort zone.
-And I enjoyed that.
+At the beginning of my second year at university, I received this brief as a design project.
+It totally threw me out of my comfort zone, which I often enjoy.

 I had so much to say about drumming.
 This was the first time I had ever mapped a string of heartfelt memories on paper.
 Deep introspection in the design phase was a powerful tool.